×

-Carpal tunnel syndrome, also called median nerve compression, is a common condition that causes pain, numbness, and tingling in the hand and arm, which occurs when the median nerve is compressed.
+Carpal tunnel syndrome, also called median nerve compression, is a common condition that causes pain, numbness, and tingling in the hand and arm.
 The carpal tunnel is a narrow passageway surrounded by bones and ligaments along the palm side of the wrist.
-Early diagnosis and treatment for carpal tunnel syndrome is important, since the condition tends to get worse over time.
+This condition arises when the median nerve is compressed.
+Early diagnosis and treatment for carpal tunnel syndrome is important since the condition tends to get worse over time.
 If pressure on the median nerve continues, nerve damage and more severe symptoms can develop.

 Causes of Carpal Tunnel Syndrome

-Most carpal tunnel syndrome cases are caused by a combination of factors.
-Studies show that women and older people are more likely to develop the condition.
+Most cases of carpal tunnel syndrome are caused by a combination of factors.
+Studies show that women and older individuals are more likely to develop the condition.
 Anything that squeezes the median nerve in the carpal tunnel area may lead to carpal tunnel syndrome.
 Other risk factors include:

 • Genetics